rebelastronaut/kore/doc/local-quick-start.md

 You now have to login to be able to create teams and provision environments.

-This will use our Auth0 set up for IDP.
 As you're the only user, you'll be assigned Admin privileges.

 ```shell script
 ✔ Please enter the Kore API (e.g https://api.example.com) : http://localhost:10080